top of page

 Types of Currency Pairs

-Major pairs The most liquid pairs, all involving the U.S. dollar (EUR/USD, GBP/USD, USD/JPY).
-These typically have the tightest spreads and are most suitable for beginners.
+Major pairs: These are the most liquid pairs, all involving the U.S. dollar (EUR/USD, GBP/USD, USD/JPY).
+They typically have the tightest spreads and are most suitable for beginners.

-Minor pairs (crosses)Pairs that do not include the U.S. dollar (EUR/GBP, GBP/JPY).
-These often have wider spreads and require deeper understanding.
+Minor pairs (crosses): These pairs do not include the U.S. dollar (EUR/GBP, GBP/JPY).
+They often have wider spreads and require a deeper understanding.

-Exotic pairs Currencies from emerging markets paired with majors (USD/TRY, USD/ZAR).
-These carry higher volatility, wider spreads, and elevated risk.
+Exotic pairs: These consist of currencies from emerging markets paired with majors (USD/TRY, USD/ZAR).
+They carry higher volatility, wider spreads, and elevated risk.

 Forex Trading Sessions and Liquidity